jimhigson/oboe.js/writing/main/5_Implementation.md

 smaller vocabulary of two, creating an adaptor over pushes rather that pulls.

-There are some peculiarities of Clarinet, these are kept as local as possible.
-Such as the field name given with the open object and internally normalises this by handling as if it were two events.

 To perform matching on JSONPath expressions, the controller requires the path from the root of the document to the current node is required, this is provided in the NODE\_FOUND and PATH\_FOUND events emitted from the